 Ptarmigan Peak Summit Plus Outro

-On the way out, we bypassed Dot Mountain on the east.
-But in hindsight, we should have gone through the top on gentler terrain.
-Back at the camp, I packed up quickly.
-Then we both took a power nap before the long trek back to Slate Pass.
+En route to camp, we bypassed Dot Mountain from the east.
+But it didn’t save us time as we should’ve walked over the top on gentler terrain.
+Later, we both took a power nap before the long trek to Slate Pass.

 See more trip photos here.